Barbara Pym: Early life

 Barbara Mary Crampton Pym was born on 2 June 1913 at 72 Willow Street in Oswestry, Shropshire, the elder daughter of Irena Spenser, née Thomas (1886–1945) and Frederic Crampton Pym (1879–1966), a solicitor.
 She was educated at Queen's Park School, a girls' school in Oswestry.
 From the age of 12, she attended Huyton College, near Liverpool.
 Pym's parents were active in the local Oswestry operatic society, and she was encouraged to write and be creative from an early age.
 She spent most of her childhood at Morda Lodge in Morda Road, Oswestry, where in 1922 she staged her first play, The Magic Diamond, performed by family and friends.

 In 1931 she went to St Hilda's College, Oxford, to study English.
 There she developed a close friendship with the future novelist and literary critic Robert Liddell, who would read her early works and provide key feedback.
-She took a second-class BA honours degree in English Language and Literature in 1934.
+She took a second-class BA honours degree in English in 1934.
 In the 1930s she visited Germany several times, developing a love for the country, and a romantic relationship with a young Nazi officer, Friedbert Gluck.
 She initially admired Hitler, and did not foresee the advent of war, but she later recognised her "blind spot", and removed a character based on Gluck from the novel she was writing.

 In early 1939, Pym approached Jonathan Cape about a job in publishing; none was available at the time.
 The outbreak of World War II changed her plans, and in 1941 she went to work for the Censorship Department in Bristol, initially checking letters between Irish families in Britain and Ireland.
 Later, she joined the Women's Royal Naval Service.
 From 1943 she served in naval postal censorship in Southampton, and was subsequently posted to Naples.
 She had learned about coded messages while an examiner, and may have worked for or with MI5.